pillar-markup/pillar/README.md

 ```bash
 ln -s $PILLAR_HOME/build/pillar ~/bin/pillar
 ```
-- or add the build folder into the your `PATH` envirnment variable, for example by adding into your `.bashrc` (or shell startup):
+- or add the build folder into the your `PATH` environment variable, for example by adding into your `.bashrc` (or shell startup):
 ```bash
 export PATH="$PATH:$PILLAR_HOME/build"
 ```